-The authority to issue moral obligation bonds is provided in varying amounts and purpose in the enabling legislation of Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank Authority, the Alaska Energy Authority, and the Interior Gas Utility.
+The authority to issue moral obligation bonds is provided in varying amounts and purpose in the enabling legislation of Alaska Aerospace Development Corporation, Alaska Housing Finance Corporation, Alaska Industrial Development and Export Authority, Alaska Student Loan Corporation, Alaska Municipal Bond Bank Authority, Alaska Energy Authority, and the Interior Gas Utility.
 Current outstanding moral obligation debt is limited to the Alaska Municipal Bond Bank Authority, and the Alaska Energy Authority.

-At June 30, 2022, State Moral Obligation Debt was \$1,039.0 million, as shown in Table 1.1.
+As of June 30, 2024, State Moral Obligation Debt was \$1,179.6 million, as shown in Table 1.1.
+This is a decrease of \$41.1 million from June 30, 2023.
+The net decrease is attributed to the total debt retirement during the fiscal year that was greater than newly issued debt.